Discover global hiring strategies from leading recruitment platforms

 • Apart from healthcare, the Swiss social security system covers disability, unemployment, pension, and accident insurance.

-Employer social costs cover a vast portion of employee benefits in Switzerland.
+Employer social costs cover a vast portion of employee incentives in Switzerland.
 However, if required, you can consult a global PEO platform like Multiplier that provides supplemental coverage options like life insurance or additional pension contributions.

 Termination Terms in Switzerland: